matt-42/silicon/README.md

 frameworks based on dynamic languages.

 Note that the framework relies on the @ symbol which is not part of C++14.
-It is compiled into plain C++ via apreprocessor.
+It is compiled into plain C++ via a preprocessor.

 Features
 =========================